RevealBi/Documentation/en/javascript/editing-dashboards.md

 };
 ```

-The `args` contains the following properties:
+The `VisualizationEditorClosingArgs` contains the following properties:
 - **cancel** - gets or sets a value indicating whether the event should be canceled. `true` if the event should be canceled; otherwise `false`
 - **isNewVisualization** - if `true`, the visualization is a newly added visualization.
 If `false`, it is an existing visualization
 - **resetVisualization** - if `true`, resets the visualization back to the state prior to being edited.
 - **visualization** - the visualization that was edited and/or added

 > [!NOTE]
-> If you set `e.cancel` to `true`, then the Visualzation Editor will not close.
+> If you set `VisualizationEditorClosingArgs.cancel` to `true`, then the Visualzation Editor will not close.

 ### onVisualizationEditorClosed
 Anytime an end-user edits a single visualization in the `RevealView`, the `RevealView.onVisualizationEditorClosed` event is fired **after** the editor is closed.
 This can be in response to editing an existing visualization, or adding a new visualization.
 You can respond to this event by adding an event handler to the `RevealView.onVisualizationEditorClosed` event.